 Dynamic walks

-These can begin which involve the athlete walking forwards whilst kicking the straight leg up in front each step to get a dynamic stretch in the muscle.
+The athlete walks forwards whilst kicking the straight leg up in front of each step to get a dynamic stretch in the muscle.